slmcbane/GenericSimAnnealing/README.md

 + A set of default GenSimAnnealParams, and
 + The main simulated annealing routine; genericSimulatedAnneal.
 The routine is
-  templated on a solution class, a cost function return type, and a user defined function returning the acceptance probability.
-More on that under 'Usage'.
+  templated on a solution class, a cost function return type, and a class that must define the function call operator for two objects of the cost function return type (with the second greater than the first) and a double value of temperature.
+When called, this function/functor/lambda should return a probability (0-1) that the solution with the greater cost is chosen over the first solution.

 ## Usage